morganpizzini/AspNetCore.Docs.it-it/aspnetcore/data/ef-rp/concurrency.md

 <span data-ttu-id="767e1-244">Nel codice evidenziato precedente:</span><span class="sxs-lookup"><span data-stu-id="767e1-244">In the preceding highlighted code:</span></span>

-* <span data-ttu-id="767e1-245">Il valore in `Department.RowVersion` corrisponde a quello presente nell'entità quando è stato recuperato in origine nella richiesta Get per la pagina Edit.</span><span class="sxs-lookup"><span data-stu-id="767e1-245">The value in `Department.RowVersion` is what was in the entity when it was originally fetched in the Get request for the Edit page.</span></span> <span data-ttu-id="767e1-246">Il valore viene fornito al `OnPost` metodo da un campo nascosto nella pagina in :::no-loc(Razor)::: cui viene visualizzata l'entità da modificare.</span><span class="sxs-lookup"><span data-stu-id="767e1-246">The value is provided to the `OnPost` method by a hidden field in the :::no-loc(Razor)::: page that displays the entity to be edited.</span></span> <span data-ttu-id="767e1-247">Il valore del campo nascosto viene copiato in `Department.RowVersion` dallo strumento di associazione di modelli.</span><span class="sxs-lookup"><span data-stu-id="767e1-247">The hidden field value is copied to `Department.RowVersion` by the model binder.</span></span>
+* <span data-ttu-id="767e1-245">Il valore in `Department.RowVersion` corrisponde a quello presente nell'entità quando è stato recuperato in origine nella richiesta Get per la pagina Edit.</span><span class="sxs-lookup"><span data-stu-id="767e1-245">The value in `Department.RowVersion` is what was in the entity when it was originally fetched in the Get request for the Edit page.</span></span> <span data-ttu-id="767e1-246">Il valore viene fornito al `OnPost` metodo da un campo nascosto nella pagina in Razor cui viene visualizzata l'entità da modificare.</span><span class="sxs-lookup"><span data-stu-id="767e1-246">The value is provided to the `OnPost` method by a hidden field in the Razor page that displays the entity to be edited.</span></span> <span data-ttu-id="767e1-247">Il valore del campo nascosto viene copiato in `Department.RowVersion` dallo strumento di associazione di modelli.</span><span class="sxs-lookup"><span data-stu-id="767e1-247">The hidden field value is copied to `Department.RowVersion` by the model binder.</span></span>
 * <span data-ttu-id="767e1-248">`OriginalValue` è il valore che verrà usato da EF Core nella clausola Where.</span><span class="sxs-lookup"><span data-stu-id="767e1-248">`OriginalValue` is what EF Core will use in the Where clause.</span></span> <span data-ttu-id="767e1-249">Prima dell'esecuzione della riga di codice evidenziata, `OriginalValue` ha il valore che era presente nel database al momento della chiamata di `FirstOrDefaultAsync` in questo metodo, che potrebbe essere diverso da quello visualizzato nella pagina Edit.</span><span class="sxs-lookup"><span data-stu-id="767e1-249">Before the highlighted line of code executes, `OriginalValue` has the value that was in the database when `FirstOrDefaultAsync` was called in this method, which might be different from what was displayed on the Edit page.</span></span>
 * <span data-ttu-id="767e1-250">Il codice evidenziato assicura che EF Core usi il valore `RowVersion` originale dell'entità visualizzata `Department` nella clausola Where dell'istruzione SQL Update.</span><span class="sxs-lookup"><span data-stu-id="767e1-250">The highlighted code makes sure that EF Core uses the original `RowVersion` value from the displayed `Department` entity in the SQL UPDATE statement's Where clause.</span></span>